Three-component Bose-Einstein condensates and wetting without walls: Conclusion and outlook

+In this work the wetting phase diagram originally derived for a two-component phase-segregated BEC adsorbed at an optical wall is given a new unequivocal realization in a three-component phase-segregated BEC setting without wall boundary condition.
+The comparison between theory and experiment is more straightforward in this setting because the control parameters, being the s-wave atomic scattering lengths, are directly accessible and some of them tunable, experimentally.
+In contrast, wall parameters of previous theory are only indirectly accessible in experiment.

-The unanticipated central role of critical wetting in the global phase diagram is of outstanding interest, because {\bf i}) experimental observation of critical wetting in classical liquid mixtures has been a veritable challenge \cite{Ragil,RBM}, and {\bf ii}) theoretically, critical wetting features fascinating singularities in the surface excess quantities.
-Non-universal critical exponents are predicted, which vary continuously with a ratio of lengths \cite{Hauge}.
+A rich diversity of interfacial phase transitions, including degenerate first-order wetting, first-order wetting, prewetting and, notably, critical wetting, are realized in the three-component GP theory without walls.
+Critical wetting is of outstanding interest, because {\bf i}) experimental observation of critical wetting in classical liquid mixtures has been a veritable challenge \cite{Ragil,RBM}, and {\bf ii}) theoretically, critical wetting features subtle singularities in the surface excess quantities \cite{Parry}.

+Beyond the scope of our present study, but within reach of future investigation, are non-universal critical exponents, which vary continuously with a ratio of lengths, predicted for classical fluid mixtures in density-functional theory \cite{Hauge} that bears similarities to GP theory.
 In vector models of magnets this ratio depends on the anisotropy \cite{Walden}.
 In type-I superconductors the length ratio is that of the magnetic penetration depth and the superconducting coherence length \cite{vLH}.
-Here, in quantum gas mixtures, the ratio involves healing lengths and penetration depths.
+Here, in quantum Bose gas mixtures, the pertinent length ratios involve healing lengths and penetration depths in a manner that is yet to be uncovered.

-In conclusion, possible experimental verification of wetting phase transitions in BEC mixtures is made more compelling by omitting the optical wall but adding a third component in GP theory.
-This conceptual change provides a global wetting phase diagram in which the control parameters are tunable interatomic scattering lengths, and in which the phase boundaries are unequivocal due to the absence of any wall boundary conditions.
-To our knowledge we present the first wetting phase diagram that only depends on intrinsic atomic parameters (masses and s-wave scattering lengths).
-A rich diversity of interface phase transitions, including degenerate first-order wetting, first-order wetting and, notably, (non-)universal critical wetting, are realized in the three-component GP theory without wall boundary conditions.
+Acknowledgements.
 J.I. gratefully acknowledges the plentiful hospitality of Hanoi Pedagogical University 2, and a sabbatical bench fee (K802422N) from the Research Foundation-Flanders (FWO).
+We thank the Vietnam National Foundation for Science and Technology Development (NAFOSTED) for support under grant Nr 103.01-2023.12.
+J.I. benefitted from discussions with Wolfgang Ketterle, Mehran Kardar, Erich M\"uller, Masahito Ueda, Jacques Tempere and Bert Van Schaeybroeck.

 {}